 County Reviewers Finding NDC’s Takoma Junction Proposal Deeply Flawed

 The City has passed the Takoma Junction plan on and up to the County, but after initial review, County experts from multiple agencies are already finding multiple serious flaws in the proposal.
 Many of these flaws are those the community identified from the outset.
 But the feedback from County experts is buried in dozens of dense technical documents.
-So here, Community Vision provides references to the County’s critique on six key aspects of the proposed plan.
+So here, Community Vision analyzes the County’s critique on six key aspects of the proposed plan.
+(Links to some of the documents are here and here).

 1. Proposed Garage Driveway Unsafe for Pedestrians and Cars